How to file Minnesota’s annual report

 If any of that information has changed since last year, updating it here keeps you in good standing and avoids a separate amendment filing.

 Minnesota makes signatures easy.
-Electronic signatures are accepted online, and the paper form can be mailed with a copy of a handwritten signature—no wet-ink original is required.
+Electronic signatures are accepted online (a typed name in the signature field satisfies the legal requirement), and the paper form can be mailed with a copy of a handwritten signature; no wet-ink original is required.

 Consequences of not filing